matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - Now when thread A is done with updating count it unlocks Counter instance, at the same time creates write barrier
 and flushes all changes done inside that block to the main memory.
-SSimilarly when thread B acquires lock on the
+Similarly when thread B acquires lock on the
-same instance of Couner, it enters into read barrier and reads value of count from main memory and sees all updates
+same instance of Counter, it enters into read barrier and reads value of count from main memory and sees all updates

 ```
 Thread A    Acquire lock